Now In Stock: HiveAlive Fondant is valuable all year round, including while temperatures are too low to feed syrup.

 Beneath the roof is a box filled with a "quilt" or wood shavings and lined with cotton cloth.
 This is called, reasonably enough, the quilt box.
 The roof also features a gap through which wind air can pass, further helping with ventilation.

 One useful tool, as opposed to an option for the hive itself, is a Warre Spacing Tool.
 You will remember the concept of bee space.
 It is important that the bars in the Warre are spaced to respect bee space.
-The spacing tool is a simple device allowing you to ensure the bars are spaced correctly in the box.
+The spacing tool is a simple device that allows you to ensure the bars are spaced correctly in the box.